Creative Assembly: Early Total War titles (1999–2004)

-As a result of their success in sports titles, by 1999 Creative Assembly had sufficient resources and backing from Electronic Arts to develop more high risk titles in other genres.
+As a result of its success in sports titles, by 1999 Creative Assembly had sufficient resources and backing from Electronic Arts to develop more high risk titles in other genres.
 The result was Shogun: Total War, the company's breakthrough title.
 A blend of real-time tactics and turn-based gameplay, Shogun: Total War was announced in early 1999.
 The game focused the Sengoku period of Japanese feudal history, and upon its release in June 2000 it was met with critical acclaim.
 The game won multiple industry awards and became regarded as one of the benchmark strategy video games.
 Inhouse composer Jeff van Dyck won both a BAFTA and an EMMA award for his work on the game's soundtrack.
 In May 2001, Creative Assembly announced The Mongol Invasion, an expansion pack focusing on the earlier Mongol invasions of Japan.
 Released in August 2001, the expansion pack also received a positive response.

 Soon after, Creative Assembly broke away from Electronic Arts, instead using Activision as a publisher and distributor.
 In August 2001, Creative Assembly announced a second Total War, set in the Middle Ages.
 Medieval: Total War was of a larger scope than Shogun: Total War, spanning a larger time period and the entirety of Medieval Europe.
 Released in August 2002, the game was a greater success than Shogun: Total War, becoming the best-selling video game in the UK for the first two weeks, and the fourth best-selling game in the US market in its first week.
 As with Shogun: Total War, Medieval: Total War won multiple industry awards, and was named the top game of 2002 by PC Gamer.
 Creative Assembly was awarded the "PC Game Developer of the Year" award at the 2003 European Computer Trade Show.
 Viking Invasion, an expansion pack focusing on the Viking invasion of Britain in the Dark Ages, was released in May 2003.

 A third Total War title was announced in January 2003.
 Entitled Rome: Total War, the game featured a new game engine to Shogun: Total War and Medieval: Total War, and redesigned the approach to the series.
 Set during the late Roman Republic and preliminary decades of the Roman Empire, the game's code was used for two television shows: the BBC's Time Commanders and the History Channel's Decisive Battles.
 Upon release in September 2004, the game was given praise, becoming one of the year's top ten best-selling titles.